OpenSLO/OpenSLO/README.md

 - **indicatorRef** optional, this is the name of Service Level Indicator (SLI).
   One of `indicator` or `indicatorRef` must be given when creating composite SLO.

+##### Notes (Composite SLO)

-- **Composite SLO** goal of composite SLO is to enable user an end-to-end journey, it is done by defining many independent objectives.
+**Composite SLO** goal of composite SLO is to enable user an end-to-end journey, it is done by defining many independent objectives.
 Each objective can have different queries, data sources and targets.
-Basic implementation of composite SLO assume that if any of SLOs included in composite SLO burns its error budget whole composite should do it as well.

----
+The basic implementation assumes that the Composite Error Budget burns if the Error Budget for any of the SLO objectives within the Composite SLO is burning.
+The logic of those calculation is the same for Composite SLOs as for regular (standard) objectives and SLOs.

+**Weight** allows the user to change the impact of a given SLO on the whole composite SLO.
+Weight is just multiplier, it means that if weight is `0.5`, SLO will have half impact as default, on the other hand if weight is `100`, this SLO will be 100 times more impactful.
+By default, weight has value 1 and doesn't need to be specified.

+**Calculations** should be as simple as possible to make composite SLO intuitive.
+Here is brief description how given budgeting method should impact composite SLO and how wight scale its impact:
+  - Occurrences - if SLO burns its budget composite is burning its budget at the same rate.
+Each violation that consumed SLO's budget will impact Composite at the same rate.
+Weight multiplies the rate of burning of SLO (referenced as burn rate) that burns composite.
+  - Timeslices - this is binary depending on whether it was a good or bad minute.
+If it was a bad minute for any individual objective, it's considered a bad minute for the Composite SLO.
+  - Ratiotimeslices - it is the sum of missing up to 100 percent.
+If two SLOs have average of Ratiotimeslices on 95%, composite will have average of Ratiotimeslices on 90%.
+Weight multiplies missing part of given slo.

 #### SLI